AdobeDocs/control-panel.en/help/sftp/using/key-management.md

 >[!CONTEXTUALHELP]
 >id="cp_sftp_publickey_add"
->title="Add New Public Key"
+>title="Create public key"
->abstract="Add a new public key for an instance."
+>abstract="Define a new public key for an instance to establish connection to your SFTP server."

 >[!IMPORTANT]
 >